-1.1 The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development.
+The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development.
 It includes not only the formal requirements of the National Curriculum, but also additional provision which supports our curriculum drivers.
-These are: developing speaking and listening, aspiration, well being and community cohesion local heritage and a changing area through regeneration.